Paul Franklin is a full-time writer and owner of sidegains.com, a blog where you can find precise advice on blogging

 Try to develop relationships with other bloggers.
 Don’t ask them for anything but instead comment thoughtfully on their blog posts, engage with their content in social media and help people out wherever you can.

 In terms of social media, pick one platform.
 Choose one social media platform, learn as much as you can about it and give it your all.
 Don’t spread yourself too thin trying to take on all of them simultaneously.

-By all means create accounts for different platforms to try to register the names you want, but don’t try to engage everywhere, because you’ll probably burn out.
-Blogging is tough enough without biting off more than you can chew right at the start.
+By all means, create accounts for different platforms to try to register the names you want, but don’t try to engage everywhere because you’ll probably burn out.
+Blogging is challenging enough without biting off more than you can chew right at the start.

 Finally, I’d recommend trying to build links back to your blog.
 This is probably the thing most new bloggers struggle with… because although it’s a simple concept, it’s not easy, to begin with.

 #7.
 It seems to me that high-quality content and backlinks are still an unbeatable combination for blogging success.
 What do you think?

 Absolutely.
 Your content must be great to stand up to what your competitors produce.
 Search engines too demand quality from your content and will penalize you in the search results for anything thin or sub-standard.

 Above all, though, backlinks are perhaps more critical.
 Medium-quality content with a good backlink profile can and does beat supremely high-quality content that no-one links to.

 As I mentioned above, building backlinks won’t be easy when you start out.
 Building relationships with other bloggers will definitely help, but it’s unlikely that anyone will link to your posts when you’re the new kid on the block.

 You have to show value in the content you produce, and it takes a while to build credibility.
 There’s no way around this for most new bloggers… it simply takes time.

 Perhaps as important as links and content are a commitment.
 Blogging is not the get-rich-quick type of deal that many people might imagine.